daydreamer451/AmbientWindowsDesktop/README.md

 - **Restore Everything:**
   Press `Win + F11` again, or exit the script, to bring everything back.

+## Start AmbientWindowsDesktop on Startup

+To have AmbientWindowsDesktop run automatically every time you log in:

+1. Right-click the extracted `AmbientWindowsDesktop.ahk` file and select **Create shortcut**.
+2. Press `Win + R`, type `shell:startup`, and press Enter to open your Startup folder.
+3. Move the shortcut you just created into the Startup folder.

+This way, the script will launch automatically at startup.
+*Tip: If you update the script, simply replace the `.ahk` file—the shortcut will continue to work with the new version.*

 ## Notes

 - The script does **not** show a system tray icon, keeping your workspace clean.